stephenh/tessell/docs/tutorial.md

 Changing the View
 -----------------

-gwt-mpv's forte is using the `ClientView.ui.xml` file as the source for generating other artifacts that in traditional GWT MVP are hand-maintained.
+Tessell's forte is using the `ClientView.ui.xml` file as the source for generating other artifacts that in traditional GWT MVP are hand-maintained.

 If you edit `ClientView.ui.xml`, make a change, and hit save, you should see the console output:

     gwt-hack/src/main/java/com/bizo/gwthack/client/views/ClientView.ui.xml
 {: class=brush:plain}

 The gwt-hack Eclipse project has a "views" External Tool Builder configured to automatically run anytime a file is changed in the `views` directory.
-The builder runs gwt-mpv's `ViewGenerator` and creates:
+The builder runs Tessell's `ViewGenerator` and creates:

 * `IsClientView`: a pure-Java interface for the `ClientView.ui.xml`
 * `GwtClientView`: the GWT/UiBinder version of `ClientView.ui.xml`